diodesign/diosix/docs/running.md

 just spike
 ```

 Press `Control-c` to enter Spike's interactive debug mode.
 Instructions on how to use this mode are [here](https://github.com/riscv/riscv-isa-sim#interactive-debug-mode).
 Enter the command `q` or press `Control-c` again to quit the simulator from the debug mode.
+Note that support for Spike is not yet complete.

 ## Run Diosix on real hardware <a name="realhw"></a>